MetaIdea/SageMetaTool/README.md

 A universal dll mod for most sage engine games that brings important engine updates and adds unique new features.

 Key features:
-- Fluent 60 fps with proper gamespeed
+- Fluent 60 fps with proper gamespeed - a dream finally come true
 - Unlimited camera zoom (narrow and wide)
 - Dozens of new unique universal gamemodes compatible with any map + live mod/config loader, all via a completely new skirmish setup sub menu
 - First and third person mode with real WASD unit control (C&C renegade vibes)